statsig-io/docs/docs/integrations/data-connectors/rudderstack.md

 1. Log into the Statsig console and navigate to the [**Integrations**](https://console.statsig.com/integrations) page.
 2. Click on the **RudderStack** card and switch to the **Outbound** tab.
 3. Follow the steps outlined in [RudderStack's Webhook Source](https://www.rudderstack.com/docs/stream-sources/webhook-source/) to get the required "Write Key" and "Data Plane URL".
-4. Once filled out, hit enabled to save your changes.
+4. Once filled out, hit enable to save your changes.

 ## Filtering Events